 Instant rice vermicelli noodles.
 Great for a stir-fry or as a rice noodle salad - maybe with a tahini sauce?
 This is the brand I always use.
 UK link: Mama instant rice noodles - this looks to be a re-named version of the US version.

 Merchant gourmet red and white quinoa.
 Perfect for days when cooking quinoa is too time-consuming and you want a super-quick salad or meal.
 I often reach for this to form the basis of salads or buddha bowls.

 Oats - Nairns gluten free porridge oats.
 I eat a LOT of porridge for breakfast so go through a lot of oats!
 My carrot cake porridge recipe is a favourite, and you can add suitable fruit, nuts and seeds as well.
 There is also Bob's red mill gluten free old fashioned rolled oats.
 UK link: Quaker wholegrain rolled porridge oats

 Have a read of my 'Is oatmeal low histamine?' post for how to use oats to make a tasty breakfast!

 Nuts & seeds

-The histamine content of nuts is an area of debate, so please be guided by your own food sensitivities.
+The histamine content of nuts is an area of debate, so please be guided by your own food sensitivities if following this low histamine shopping list.
 This list encompasses those that score a 0 on the SIGHI list.